Meet The Reishi Mushroom: The “Mushroom of Immortality” aka Ganoderma Lucidum.

 - Reishi mushroom may promote liver regeneration.

-- Reishi mushroom promotes the production of nerve growth factor, which is essential for healthy brains!
+- Reishi mushroom may promote the production of nerve growth factor, which is essential for a healthy brain.

 - Studies suggest that it may be highly therapeutic for people with neurodegenerative disorders such a Alzheimer’s and dementia.

 - Reishi may also positively affect cholesterol levels in the body.

 (All references are at the bottom of this page).

 Reishi is what's known as a tonic herb.
 Tonic herbs are herbs that promote health and healthy aging through regular consumption.
 When I can get it I consume Reishi every day.

 According to Dr Axe, Reishi mushroom may offer protection against and be useful for conditions like:

 • frequent infections (urinary tract, bronchitis, respiratory infections, etc.)

 • liver disease

 • digestive problems, stomach ulcers and leaky gut syndrome